PlayTensor/playtensor.github.io/about.md

 contact.magentagrid@gmail.com

 {: .note }
-We do **NOT** provide press keys or content creator keys through this email.
+We do not provide press keys or content creator keys through this email.
 Please use the appropriate channels.